hawtio/hawtio-online/README.md

   -p ROUTE_HOSTNAME=<HOST>
 ```

-Note that the `ROUTE_HOSTNAME` parameter can be omitted.
+Note that the `ROUTE_HOSTNAME` parameter can be omitted when using the _restricted_ template.
 In that case, OpenShift automatically generates one for you.

 You can obtain more information about the template parameters, by executing the following command: